 After pip is working, install packages relevant to your workflow and test compatibility with pip check.
 Python 3.13 is new, so dependency support varies across projects.
 Always test critical dependencies before deploying.

-Test FastAPI installation
+Test FastAPI with Python 3.13

 Example: Install FastAPI and verify compatibility